 It seems defective PRO Patrol gun sights have had a few issues including poor illumination, battery issues, and dot misalignment.
 When there's hundreds of buyers and few complaints of this sort, it speaks to its quality which is good to see.
 Besides, there's a 2-year warranty when it's used for professional and competition purposes and a 10-year warranty for personal use.

 The PRO has a 2 MOA dot that has 4 night vision compatible modes and 6 daylight bright modes - 1 of them is extra bright.
 The 3V lithium battery is supposed to last 30,000 hours - give or take some depending on your usage.
 Not only is it compatible with night vision devices, it can also be used with all Aimpoint magnifiers.

 A ton of accessories are thrown into the buy to truly customize your Aimpoint PRO for your needs.
 A QRP2 mount, an AR15 spacer (removable), and flip covers come with the red dot sight.
-Our favorite accessory is the transparent rear flip cover that allows you to still see the dot with two eyes open even if the front, black cover is on.
+My favorite accessory is the transparent rear flip cover that allows you to still see the dot with two eyes open even if the front, black cover is on.

 The PRO is fast to use, and it may just be exactly what you need to make it through your workday or when the SHTF.

 4. Sig Sauer Romeo5 1X20 - Best Value for Money

 It comes as no surprise that this optic is a Best Seller and highly ranked champ with a long record on the street.
 Oh Romeo, Romeo, show us what you got.